d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 \frac{d}{dx}\left[x^4+\cos\left(\frac{x^2+1}{2x-1}\right)\right].
 $$

-Often times, it is intuitively useful to unravel the definition of derivative :eqref:`eq_der_def` again to see how a function changes when we make a small change of $x$:
+Often times, it is intuitively useful to unravel the definition of derivative :eqref:`der-def` again to see how a function changes when we make a small change of $x$:

 $$\begin{aligned} \frac{df}{dx}(x) = \lim_{\epsilon \rightarrow 0}\frac{f(x+\epsilon) - f(x)}{\epsilon} & \implies \frac{df}{dx}(x) \approx \frac{f(x+\epsilon) - f(x)}{\epsilon} \\ & \implies \epsilon \frac{df}{dx}(x) \approx f(x+\epsilon) - f(x) \\ & \implies f(x+\epsilon) \approx f(x) + \epsilon \frac{df}{dx}(x). \end{aligned}$$
-:eqlabel:`eq_small_change`
+:eqlabel:`small-change`

 The last equation is worth explicitly calling out.
 It tells us that if you take any function and change the input by a small amount, the output would change by that small amount scaled by the derivative.